PatonaIM/teamified-accounts/setup/context/tech-stack.md

 # Technology Stack

 ## Overview
-This document outlines the complete technology stack used in the Teamified EOR Portal project, including backend, frontend, database, and development tools.
+This document outlines the complete technology stack used in the Teamified Accounts project, including backend, frontend, database, and development tools.

 ## Backend Stack